RESPONSIBLE REIMA

 Ensuring fair remuneration across the whole supply chain is not an easy process and requires input from several parties across the chain.
 We assess and improve our purchasing practices to support timely and fair remuneration to employees at our suppliers.

 In 2023, we set an ambitious target to increase the share of factories paying living wages to 70% of our major suppliers.
 At the start of 2024, amfori BSCI clarified their criteria of fair remuneration against Global Living Wage Coalition’s estimates.
-Now 13% of Reima’s major suppliers have achieved a living wage target according to the new amfori BSCI criteria.
+On 2024, 13% of Reima’s major suppliers have achieved a living wage target according to the new amfori BSCI criteria.
+All suppliers pay their employees at least the legal minimum salary in each country.

 Breakdown per country: